Guide

 Before the session begins, establish a clear purpose for the discussion.

-The goal may be to compare several material directions, shortlist finishes before quotation, review alternatives for a specific category, confirm whether the current direction is practical, identify missing information before sample preparation, or align the next steps prior to a showroom visit or production discussion.
+The goal may be to compare several material directions, shortlist finishes before quotation, review alternatives for a specific category, confirm whether the current direction is practical, identify project inputs that need further alignment before sample preparation, or align the next steps prior to a showroom visit or production discussion.

 This prevents the meeting from devolving into a general browsing session.
 A focused review facilitates accurate documentation and actionable follow-ups.